 Networking can provide a hidden gold mine of opportunities and increases your chances for jobs you see online that you’d like to pursue.
 Not sure where to even begin to network effectively?
 Here is a list of ideas for different channels you can use for networking.

 Engage with managers, colleagues, and recruiters you’ve worked within the past.
 Let them know you are looking for new opportunities and ask for leads, advice, and support.
 Never shy away from sending a quick email, text, or LinkedIn message saying, “I’m looking for a new job.
 Is your company hiring, or do you have any recommendations or people you could connect me to?”

 In addition to current recruiting relationships, develop 1-2 new partnerships.
 Find tenured recruiters who support your area and skill set.
-Meet with them in person and leverage their knowledge of hiring trends.
+If possible, meet with them in person and leverage their knowledge of hiring trends.
 Communicate what you’re looking for and also ask them, “How can I get notified about jobs you’re getting?”
-At Apex, we have our own job portal, and here is where we direct job seekers to get notified about opportunities as we get them.

 3. Professional Associations